screening of huge libraries with 100% coverage

 Natural evolution of a Corynebacterium glutamicum

-strain for amino acid production with the
+strain with the SenseUp-Technology.

-Aim: Identification of L-lysine producing clones showing
+Aim: Identification of L-Lysine producing clones showing

 increased productivity under process conditions.

-hyper-production of L-Lysine in
+L-Lysine production in

-identified. with the
+with the SenseUp-Technology

-Aim: Identification of novel mutations leading to l-lysine formation.
+Aim: Identification of novel mutations leading to L-Lysine formation.